 Faculty members shall provide a copy of, or link to, this policy in each syllabus

 Any statements about penalties for academic integrity violations shall align with the principles of this policy – in particular, penalties should be commensurate with the activity of the student.
-If faculty wish to impose penalties which may be considered overly severe (i.e. a “you cheat you fail rule”), faculty should articulate why the severe penalties are appropriate for the course and should receive department and/or college approval prior to including that statement in the syllabus.
+If faculty wish to impose penalties which may be considered overly severe (i.e. a “you cheat you fail rule”), faculty should articulate why the severe penalties are appropriate for the course and should receive department approval, college approval in non departmentalized units, prior to including that statement in the syllabus.

 GUIDELINES FOR STUDENTS